Dhyey-Degda/Credit-Card-Fraud-Detection/README.md

 ﻿# Credit-Card-Fraud-Detection
-Conducted an analysis on credit card frauds using python and it's libraries such as Seaborn, SciPy, Sklearn, NumPy, Matplotlib and Pandas.
+Conducted an analysis on credit card frauds using python and it's libraries.Seaborn is used for making statistical graphics, SciPy to provide more utility functions for optimization, stats and signal processing.
+Sklearn features various algorithms like support vector machine, random forests, and k – neighbors.
+NumPy provides fast mathematical computation on arrays and matrices.
+Used Matplotlib for visualization for 2D plots of arrays and Pandas for data manipulation and analysis.